magento/merchdocs/src/getting-started/contribute.md

 All of our content resides on GitHub, a well-known source control platform.
 Anyone can [create a free GitHub account][2] and make content changes and additions through the GitHub web UI.
 If you are a developer or know your way around git source control and local build environments, you can choose to [work with our source files that way][3].

 For content contributions to be accepted and published, whether large or small, you must sign the [Adobe Contributor License Agreement (CLA)][4].
-This is then associated with your GitHub account and you do not need to do it again.
+This is then associated with your GitHub account, and you do not need to do it again.

 ### Provide a quick edit